ssocias/cassie_docs/source/get-requests.rst

 **Returns**

-A dictionary containing a "leaderboard_options" and a "leaderboard_data" field, where "leaderboard_options" is a list of all the groups the User follows and  "leaderboard_data" ???
+A dictionary containing a "leaderboard_groups" and a "leaderboard_data" field, where "leaderboard_groups" is a list of all the groups the User follows and  "leaderboard_data" ???
 TBD...of User objects ordered by highest to lowest ranked in the Leaderboard.
 Each User object is the same as a `Frodad Object`_.

 Profile
 =======
 The Profile tab contains four main subdividions: `My Casties`_, `Stats`_, `Groups`_, and `Frodads`_.
 These subdivisions are visible under the User's basic profile data (picture, name, location, etc.).
 When a User clicks on any of these subdivisions, the top part of the screen remains the same while the bottom part "switches" out to reveal the appropriate data. **To view another User's profile, place the handle of the profile to be viewed in the URL.
-To view your own profile, do not put a handle in the URL.**
+To view your own profile, place your own handle in the URL.**

 If the requested profile cannot be found, the following response is returned::